OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 - [Contributions from the community](#community-contributions-and-fun-samples) are samples from members of the Office Scripts community, often light-hearted in nature.

 > [!IMPORTANT]
 > Be sure you meet the prerequisites for Office Scripts before trying the samples.
-The requirements for your Microsoft 365 subscription and account are found under the [Office Scripts for Excel overview "Requirements" section](../../overview/excel.md#requirements).
+The requirements for your Microsoft 365 subscription and account are found under [Platform support](../testing/platform-limits.md#platform-support).

 ## Basics